vvh413/wf-kbl/README.md

 When the server (plugin) shuts down, it sends end message "--" to each client.
 So clients stop listening at this moment.

 ## TODO
- * Fix wayfire crashes after **pipewire restart or bluetooth headphones disconnect (!?!?!?!?)**.
-Plugin reload no longer crashes Wayfire, but on when changes the amount of input devices method `get_kb_layout` throws `Segmentation fault`.
  * When the client starts print the current layout (currently it only prints on first key event after the client starts)

 ## Build